-There has been an increasing suspicion for years, that having a deficiency of vitamin D and hair loss in both men and women, are related.
-Lately there has been a number of studies on the subject and one of them is particularly interesting as it focuses on young women, and shows that those among them suffering from thinning hair also shows to have low levels of vitamin D.
+For years, there has been an increasing suspicion that vitamin D deficiency and hair loss in both men and women are related.
+Lately, there have been a number of studies on the subject, and one is particularly interesting as it focuses on young women – showing that those suffering from thinning hair also correlated with low levels of vitamin D.

 Hair loss affecting women in younger ages

-From an early age most girls come to realize that the old adage, “a woman’s hair is her crowning glory”, is absolutely true.
-No matter how well you wear your clothes or how impeccable your make-up is, if your hair isn’t quite making the grade then you will feel lackluster.
+From an early age most girls come to realize that the old adage, “a woman’s hair is her crowning glory,” is absolutely true.
+No matter how well you wear your clothes or how impeccable your make-up is, if your hair isn’t quite making the grade you might still feel lackluster.

-Yet despite there being a myriad of care products available promising everything from thickening to shine, the figures suggest that a growing number of women are actually suffering from increasing hair problems.
-More worrisome however is that not only do these problems include hair loss or slow hair growth, but they also appear to be affecting women in younger age categories than would normally be expected.
+Despite there being a myriad of care products available promising everything from thickening to shine, the figures suggest that a growing number of women are still suffering from increasing hair problems.
+More worrisome, however, is that not only do these problems include hair thinning or slow hair growth, but they also appear to be affecting women in younger age categories than normally expected.

-Although many of the causes have remained a mystery – and as a result the hair loss is often attributed to either the normal aging process or hormonal imbalance – science is now providing more explicit answers.
-For a long time it has been suspected that there is a correlation between that of hair loss and vitamin D deficiency, but now there is recent research to back up this claim.
+Although many of the causes have remained a mystery – resulting in hair thinning being attributed to either the normal aging process or hormonal imbalances – science is now providing more explicit answers.
+For a long time it has been suspected that there is a correlation between that of hair loss and vitamin D deficiency, but now recent research backs up this claim.

 Study of vitamin D and hair loss in young women

 In the last decade there has been increasing interest in vitamin D deficiency as a cause for hair loss in both men and women, and the interest is reflected by the number of studies which have either been concluded or are on-going.
-However there is one study in particular that may be more concerning than others because it has looked at a group that is normally not talked about concerning hair loss: Young women.
+However, there is one study in particular that may be more concerning than others because it has looked at a group not normally talked about concerning hair loss: Young women.